 Simon Peyton-Jones advertises the need for programming purity achieved especially through use of functional languages and the increased attention given to functional programming.

-In this presentation, WSO2 co-founder Paul Fremantle talks about the experience of creating an open source SOA registry solution for WS-* web services using RESTful HTTP and Atom/AtomPub and talks about the challenges that were faced.
-In addition, the talk addresses the use of a pure REST solution by a team with a strong focus on WS-* solutions.
+In this presentation, WSO2 co-founder Paul Fremantle talks about the experience of creating a SOA governance solution for WS-* web services using RESTful HTTP and Atom/AtomPub.

-Erich Gamma shares the lessons learnt being deeply involved in the development of the Eclipse platform over the years.
-From being a platform in closed development, Eclipse turned into an open source one supported by a large and growing community.
-Erich also talked about Jazz, IBM’s software development platform which incorporates the lessons learnt from Eclipse.
+Erich Gamma shares the lessons learnt from being deeply involved in the development of the Eclipse platform over the years and incorporated into Jazz, IBM’s software development platform.